Online Banking Security

-We use Secure Socket Layer (SSL) technology to encrypt your personal information over the Internet, and layered security controls to help protect against unauthorized activity.
+We use secure technology to encrypt your personal information over the Internet, and layered security controls to help protect against unauthorized activity.

 You must take online fraud seriously, too.
 The tips and guidelines below can help you enhance your company's online security and reduce your risk of fraud.

 Please review the information below and listen to our QuickBytes audio programs for more information.

 - Maintain appropriate internal controls, including segregation of duties.
 For example, have the people making payments be different from those reconciling the accounts.

 - Require one user to set up or initiate online payments, and another to approve the payments.
 You can do this using Chase Dual ControlSM.

 - Review the full details, especially the beneficiary details of all payments, before you approve transactions—even if the payment amount and/or payment timing is not unusual.

 - Periodically assess your risk and evaluate your own internal controls, including reviews of your users and the permissions you grant them.
 With Chase Commercial Online, your System Administrator can establish user permissions and online transaction limits for each of your users.

 - Review your transactions and statements regularly to detect unauthorized activity.
 We post transaction details promptly on Chase Commercial Online.
 Monitor and control transactions, including those that begin online and through other channels, such as checks you've written or withdrawals you've made.